platformsh/platformsh-docs/docs/src/overview/pricing/_index.md

 ## Agencies

-We propose three tiers for agencies with many perks.
+We offer three tiers for agencies with many perks.

 * Free user licenses
 * A free site for your own agency